bradcavanagh/angular-pwned/README.md

 angular-pwned
 =============

 AngularJS directive for email inputs, checking against the list of breached accounts via the [Have I Been Pwned API](https://haveibeenpwned.com/).
+A basic example can be found [here](http://canspice.org/local-documents/angular-pwned-example/).

 ## Installation